isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2016-05-09-Second-Reading-Speech-by-Senior-Minister-of-State-for-Law-Indranee-Rajah-on-the-Statutes-Miscellaneous-Amendments-Bill-2016.md

 ---
-layout: post
-title:  Second Reading Speech by Senior Minister of State for Law, Indranee Rajah, on the Statutes (Miscellaneous Amendments) Bill 2016
+title: 'Second Reading Speech by Senior Minister of State for Law, Indranee Rajah, on the Statutes (Miscellaneous Amendments) Bill 2016'
-date:   2016-05-09
+date: 2016-05-09T00:00:00.000Z
 permalink: /news/parliamentary-speeches/second-reading-speech-by-senior-minister-of-state-for-law--indra1

 ---

 9 May 2016 Posted in [Parliamentary speeches and responses](/news/parliamentary-speeches)